WHAT'S THE DIFFERENCE BETWEEN LEASING AND FINANCING A CAR?

-Woman in concentration looking at documentsIf you are shopping for a vehicle in Ontario and want to know what the difference is between leasing and financing, we wrote this guide for you.
-The biggest differences between leasing and financing a car have to do with what exactly you pay for, and what responsibilities or obligations you bear.
+If you are shopping for a vehicle in Ontario and want to know the difference between leasing and financing, we wrote this guide for you.
+The most significant differences between leasing and financing a car involve what you pay for and what responsibilities or obligations you bear.
 There are some major differences between the two, which will be listed below.

 Ownership

-• Finance: You own the vehicle and get to keep it, use it how you want, for as long as you want, and add any customizations or modifications that you want.
+• Finance: You own the vehicle and get to keep it, use it how you want, for as long as you want, and add any customizations or modifications you want.

 Down Payments

-• Lease: Usually includes the first month’s payment, a refundable security deposit, down payment, taxes, registration fees, and possibly other fees.
+• Lease: Usually includes the first month’s payment, a refundable security deposit, a down payment, taxes, registration fees, and possibly other fees.

-• Finance: Usually include the cash price or a down payment, taxes, registration fees, possibly some other fees.
+• Finance: Usually include the cash price or a down payment, taxes, registration fees, and possibly some other fees.

 Monthly Payments